 We came to you over the summer to seek relief for the sites in Wards 4, 7, and 8.
 Because you granted us this relief, I am excited to share that we are on track to begin construction on these sites this summer.
-The site before you today is the site we have selected in Ward 6.
-For Ward 6, we request that the Board grant us special exception relief for the construction of an Emergency Shelter in the RF-1 District for more than 15 persons and for a partial reduction in the number of required parking spaces.
-In addition, we request variance relief for a building height greater than three stories and 35 ft.
+The site before you today is the site we have selected in Wards 5.
+For

-The architect, the traffic engineer and the zoning attorney for the Ward 6 site will delve into the specifics on the details of the special exception and variance request for this emergency shelter.
+Ward 5, we request that the board grant us variance relief for the requirements regarding height greater than 50 ft, floor-area-ratio ("FAR") and loading and special exception relief from, lot occupancy, open court minimum width, rear yard and, parking, to allow construction of an emergency shelter for more than twenty five (25) persons in the MU-4 Zone District at the Property.
+The architect, traffic engineer and the zoning attorney for the Ward 5 site will delve into the specifics on the details of the special exception and variance request for this emergency shelter.
 As a collective, we have worked to achieve minimum if no substantial detriment to the public good or zone plan, while working to meet the Administration's, Council's and District residents' goal of creating an achievable and tangible plan to close DC General in the foreseeable future and replace it with smaller, safe and dignified short-term family housing across all 8 wards.
 I want to take a moment to address - from a high level - neighborhood impact.
+These short-term family housing facilities are residential facilities like your home, condo or apartment.
 Research suggests that adding a facility of this type to a neighborhood rarely impacts property values or crime.
 In some cases, adding a facility to a vacant property has increased adjacent property values and decreased crime.

 Furthermore, we have spent significant time making sure that this housing will be great for the families living there, but also making sure it will fit into each neighborhood.
 We have hired architects who have developed high quality designs and ensure that the construction is also high quality.
 The District has set this precedent.
 Many of you are probably familiar with La Casa, a permanent supportive housing site in Columbia Heights for formerly homeless men.
 La Casa is sandwiched in between upscale condos and apartments and has won several architectural awards in the past several years.
-It is an asset in the community, and the Ward 6 site is actually designed by the same architect.
+It is an asset in the community.
 We hope to achieve the same with these new sites.
 Our Good Neighbor Agreements with the residents who live nearby will help us to ensure that we are living up to our collective expectations.